kb8007/kb8007/README.md

 <hr>

-- 🌱 Currently I'm working as an Odoo developer
+- 🌱 Currently I'm working as an Odoo, ML & Python Developer
 - 👯 I’m looking to collaborate on Full Stack Development Projects

 <hr>